Saturday Night (2022 film): Home media

 The digital rights of the film is acquired by Disney+ Hotstar and started streaming from 27 January 2023.
 The satellite rights of the film is acquired by Asianet.

 Reception

-The film received overwhelmingly negative reviews from critics and audience.
 The Times Of India rated the film 3 out of 5 stars and wrote "A tale of tight friends that needed tighter editing".
 Indian express rated the film 0.5 out of 5 and wrote "This Nivin Pauly starrer is a huge disappointment".